Breakfast: Hot breakfast made only on weekends

 You may park just outside the garden arbor or anywhere alongside the circular diveway.
 However, do not block the driveway that goes down the hill between the house and the barn.
 ABSOLUTELY NO ON-STREET PARKING.
 We are considered a main highway.

 To open the main door lock:

 Please enter Timber Post through the side door via the garden with the arbor and brick walk.
 This door has an electronic lock.
 Type in the access code proveded in your confirmation email.
-If successful, you will hear a beep, a small light will flash, you will hear a click releasing the lock, and you may now turn the handle to open the door.
-If you made a mistake or waited too long before opening, wait for the blue lights to go out before trying again.
+If successful, you will see a green light and hear a click releasing the lock.
+You may now turn the handle to open the door.
+If you made a mistake or waited too long before opening, there will be a red light before trying again.

 To set and use the alarm clock/dock in your room:

 The setting buttons are on the back of the clock.
-Refer to the user manual in the room or click here to download a pdf.
+Refer to the user manual in the room or .

-There is a mini-jack input on the back of the clock.
+A mini-jack input is located on the back of the clock.
 Use the audio cable provided in the room to connect your device to the speaker.

 To program the room safe user code:

-Yellow LED will go on.
+A yellow LED will go on.
 Enter your new code (2-8 digits) followed by the # button.
-Yellow LED will go off to indicate the new code has been accepted and stored.
+The yellow LED will go off to indicate the new code has been accepted and stored.